c4rex/brikz/README.md

 # brikz
-A hack on Duplo bricks to repurpose them in a gamified way
+A hack on Duplo bricks to repurpose them in a gamified way for early learning education and challenging for the parents also!